shandutta/local-llm-tests/README.md

 1. Open a terminal in `/home/shan/local-llm-tests`.
 2. Start everything (model + API + web UI) with the launcher:
    `bin/local-llm-launcher.sh start --model gpt-oss-120b`
-   - Use `--model gpt-oss-120b-uncensored` after downloading the MXFP4_MOE shards, or `--model qwen3-coder` to switch to coding mode.
+   - Use `--model qwen3-coder` to switch to coding mode.
-   - The API listens on `8008`, the web UI on `3000`, and the model on its configured port (8002 for GPT-OSS, 8005 for the uncensored variant, 8001 for Qwen).
+   - The API listens on `8008`, the web UI on `3000`, and the model on its configured port (8002 for GPT-OSS, 8001 for Qwen).
 3. Stop the stack when you are done:
    `bin/local-llm-launcher.sh stop`

 If you only want the model container (no API/UI):
 - `bin/local-llm list` – see available models.
 - `bin/local-llm start gpt-oss-120b` – start one model via Docker Compose.
-- `bin/local-llm start gpt-oss-120b-uncensored` – uncensored variant on port 8005.
 - `bin/local-llm stop` – stop it.

 If you want to run llama.cpp directly on the host (no Docker):
 - `./start_gpt_oss.sh` (serves GPT-OSS on port 8002)
 - `./start_qwen_coder.sh` (serves Qwen on port 8001)
+  - These scripts default to `~/llama.cpp/build-gcc12/bin/llama-server` (CUDA 13, sm_89).
+Override with `LLAMA_SERVER_BIN=/path/to/llama-server` if you rebuild elsewhere.
+A symlink `./build -> ~/llama.cpp/build-gcc12` is present so older paths still resolve.

 vLLM option for the FP8 Qwen checkpoint (OpenAI-compatible on port 8004):
 - `bin/local-vllm start` to bring up vLLM with the settings in `virtualization/vllm/.env.vllm`.